-When the Sacramento Society for the Prevention and Cure of Tuberculosis was established in December 1917, tuberculosis was killing one in five Americans and was the leading cause of death in the United States.
+When the Sacramento Society for the Prevention and Cure of was established in December 1917, tuberculosis was killing one in five Americans and was the leading cause of death in the United States.
 Between 1917 and the mid-1960s, the agency performed community awareness and education programs, set up a free tuberculosis clinic and organized a well-baby clinic.
 The agency also established a summer camp for undernourished children, piloted a school nutrition program, instituted a free dental clinic for children and handled a mass X-ray screening.
 In fact, during World War II, the government secured all X-ray machines in the country except for the Sacramento group’s.

 Three seminal events took place in the 1960s and early ’70s that led the organization to change its focus.
 The first was the dramatic reduction in TB incidence.
 This dramatic decrease in incidents paved the way to focus on other lung diseases.

 The second event was the announcement by the Surgeon General that tobacco use causes lung cancer and is the major cause of chronic bronchitis.
 Today, it is known that tobacco is also the major cause of emphysema and a trigger for asthma.
 Upon learning this news, the agency realized any serious effort to reduce lung disease would have to incorporate reducing tobacco use.

 The third event came from an increasing awareness of environmental issues and their relation to health issues.
 The major topic of concern was air pollution.